Resultantal varieties related to zeroes of L-functions of Carlitz modules

+{\bf Conjecture 0.6.} $X_*(q,n,m,i)$ over $\bar \n F_q$ and $X_*(q,n,m,i)$ over $\bar \n Q$ have the same properties, i.e. their dimensions, quantities of irreducible components, degrees, singularities etc. coincide.

+This coincidence (first of all, coincidence of dimensions) does not hold if we choose other lifts of $D_{**}$, $H_{**}$.

-It turns out that there exists a coset of index $(q-1)^2$ in the group of twists of $\goth C^n$ such that the analytic rank of corresponding twists is $\ge 1$, see Propositions 4.2, 4.3.
-This coset can be considered as an analog of the coset of index 2 of odd rank of the number field case, although this analogy is far to be complete: the rank of these twists is $\ge 1$, but not necessarily odd.
-Like in the number field case, rare jumps of the analytic rank occur.
+The paper is organized as follows.
+Section 1 contains definitions of Anderson t-motives, their $L$-functions, tensor powers of Carlitz modules and their twists.
+We consider in Section 2 the action of the group $GL_2(\n F_q)$ (really, of some larger monoid) on the set of polynomials $P$.
+If two polynomials $P_1$, $P_2$ belong to the same orbit of this action then there exists a relation between $L(\goth C^n_{P_1},T)$ and $L(\goth C^n_{P_2},T)$.
+We give the list of these relations.
+Section 3 is devoted to the proof of Theorem 3.3 giving us the explicit form of $L(\goth C^n_P,T)$.
+It is based on the Lefschetz trace formula.
+We define a matrix $\goth M(P,*)$ that plays a key role in the subsequent theory.
+We show in Section 4 that there exists a coset of index $(q-1)^2$ in the group of twists of $\goth C^n$ (which is $\n F_q(\theta)^*/\n F_q(\theta)^{*(q-1)}$) such that $r$ of the corresponding twists is $\ge 1$, see Propositions 4.4, 4.5.
+This coset can be considered as an analog of the coset of index 2 of odd rank of the number field case, although this analogy is far to be complete: $r$ of these twists is $\ge 1$, but not necessarily odd.
+For the case of non-twisted Carlitz modules existence of these (so-called trivial) zeros of $L(\goth C^n,T)$ was already known, see for example [B12], p.
+51, and [T].

-{\bf Open problem.} Is (for the fixed $q$, $n$) the analytic rank $r$ of twists of $\goth C^n$ bounded?
-If yes, what is the maximal value of $r$, and what is the maximal value of $r$ that occurs for infinitely many twists?

-The analogy with the number field case suggests that not.
-From another side, the dimension estimates (Proposition 6.6) suggest that $r$ is bounded.
-These estimations are based on assumption that the varieties of twists of the analytic rank $\ge r$ are complete intersections (see Section 6 for details) that maybe wrong.
-For $q=3$, $n=1$ there is an example of a twist of the rank 5 (see Table 6.10) while the dimension estimates predict that the maximal value of the rank is 3.

-We can ask also what are the varieties of twists of the analytic rank $\ge r$, see 6.12 for more details.
-Finally, the authors expect to extend the results of the present paper to the case of all Anderson T-motives (not only of twists of $\goth C^n$), and of another types of $L$-functions.